Understanding of Autism

 Introduction

-According to the National Alliance for Autism Research (NAAR), Autism refers to the condition which challenges the behaviours, skills and the non-verbal communication of individual.
+According to the National Alliance for Autism Research (NAAR), Autism refers to the condition which challenges the behaviours, skills and non-verbal communication of an individual.
 It includes the speech, unique strength and the differences.
-The disorder caused by the genetics and the environmental influences over the individual.
-Without the understanding of Autism, the people and children are at risk of isolation.
-It can lead to the development of the mental health problems.
-Other than thinking of people the disease is much common and prevalent in the society.
+The disorder is caused by genetics and the environmental influences over the individual.
+Without the understanding of Autism, people and children are at risk of isolation.
+It can lead to the development of mental health problems.
+Other than thinking of people the disease is much more common and prevalent in society.
 In the UK, around seven million people are facing the challenge of Autism.
 In the last two decades, the understanding of the autism developed with the extended research by the psychologist.
-Various theories illustrate the role of multiple genes and the behavioural symptoms in the people with Autistic Spectrum Disorder.
+Various theories illustrate the role of multiple genes and behavioural symptoms in people with Autistic Spectrum Disorder.

 Description